singhal/singhal.github.io/_pages/people.md

 <br><br><br><br><br>

 # Alumni
 - **Natalya Cardona**: Natalya spent two years in the lab as an undergraduate student & studied niche evolution in _Encelia_.
-She recently started a PhD in immunology at The Lundquist Institute.
+She is currently pursuing a PhD in immunology at The Lundquist Institute.
 - **Josh De Vera**: Josh spent two years in the lab studying the evolution of the _PRDM9_ gene in lizards and snakes.
-Josh is currently working as a COVID19 safety officer while he pursues his goal of a career in genetic counseling.
+Josh is currently working as a COVID19 safety officer.
 - **Melissa Diaz**: Melissa was a biology undergraduate student & studied lizard behavior.
 She graduated in December 2018 and is currently working as instructional support while pursuing her Masters in education.
 - **Andrea Hernandez**: Andrea spent two years in the lab studying rarity in the desert plants _Encelia_.
 Andrea is currently a graduate student pursuing her PhD on fungi & global change at UC Irvine.
 - **Mayra Padilla Flores**: Mayra spent nearly three years in the lab studying hybridization in the desert plants _Encelia_.
 Mayra is currently a Process Biologist working in food safety.
 - **Nicole Roberts**: Nicole completed her Masters in the lab studying ecological niche modelling in bats.
-She is currently exploring careers in GIS; you can find her code base and projects [here](https://github.com/Octoberweather)
+She is currently working as an intern with the DEVELOP program at NASA Jet Propulsion Laboratory and as a research analyst with the Center for Disease Dynamics, Economics and Policy.
+You can find her code base and projects [here](https://github.com/Octoberweather)
-- **Liz Solis**: Liz spent nearly three years in the lab sutdying hybridization in the desert plants _Encelia_ and the species status of the lizard _Ctenotus zastictus_.
+- **Liz Solis**: Liz spent nearly three years in the lab studying hybridization in the desert plants _Encelia_ and the species status of the lizard _Ctenotus zastictus_.
 Liz is currently a PhD student studying venom evolution & microbiomes at University of New Mexico.
 - **John Wrath**: John spent nearly three years in the lab studying the central-marginal hypothesis in Australian lizards.
-John is currently working as a citizen journalist while applying to graduate school.
+John is currently working as a citizen journalist.